NUBIC/psc.rb/README.md

 it and see.
 If you get a certificate validation error, check out {file:README-ssl.md} for some tips.)

+Note that this overview uses the high-level `Psc::Client` interface.
+It does not provide a complete interface to PSC; for most of PSC's API, you'll need to use the lower-level `Psc::Connection` interface; see below.

 ## Installing

 `psc.rb` is available as a rubygem: